 In this page: Economic Outline | Political Outline | COVID-19 Country Response

-India is expected to overtake China as the world’s most populous country by 2024.
-It has the world’s largest youth population, nevertheless, according to the OECD, over 30% of India's youth are NEETs (not in employment, education or training).
-India continues to suffer from a low GDP per capita (USD 2,098), and almost 25% of the population still lives below the poverty line (about one-third of the world’s population living on under USD 1.90/day lives in India) and the country's inequalities are very strong: the richest 1% of the population own 53% of the country’s wealth.
+In April 2023, India overtook China’s mainland as the world’s most populous country.
+Moreover, India has the world’s largest youth population, nevertheless, according to the OECD, over 30% of India's youth are NEETs (not in employment, education or training).
+India continues to suffer from a low GDP per capita (USD 9,183 in 2023, PPP), and almost 25% of the population still lives below the poverty line (about one-third of the world’s population living on under USD 1.90/day lives in India).
+The country's inequalities are very strong: the richest 1% of the population own more than half of the country’s wealth.
 Additionally, the informal sector, where the vast majority of India’s labour force is employed, has been particularly affected by the COVID-19 pandemic, increasing their risk of slipping back into poverty.
-According to the CMIE, India's unemployment rate stood at 7.7% of total labour force in 2021.
+According to the CMIE, the unemployment rate in India, among persons aged 15 years and above, fell to 8.7% in December 2023 from 8.9% in the previous month.
+Although the unemployment rate eased in December, it remained at fairly high levels.

 ---|---|---|---|---|---|

 India is the world's fourth agricultural power.
-As a central pillar of the Indian economy, agriculture contributes 18.3% of the GDP and employs 42.6% of the active population.
-The country's main agricultural products are wheat, millet, rice, corn, sugar cane, tea, potatoes, cotton, bananas, guava, mango, lemon, papaya and chickpea.
-India is also the fifth largest producer of cattle and sheep, as well as the second largest in fishing production in the world.
-The spices sector is also very pronounced, particularly the production of ginger, pepper and chili.
-In 2021, agriculture was a key sector in India’s economic recovery from the COVID-19 crisis as the industry registered a sustained and robust growth.
-That's because the pandemic led many who lived in India's cities to move back to their ancestral lands, which resulted in a boost of agricultural activity.
+As a central pillar of the Indian economy, agriculture contributes 16.7% of the GDP and employs 44% of the active population (World Bank, latest data available).
+The country's main agricultural products are wheat, millet, rice, corn, sugar cane, tea, potatoes, cotton, bananas, guava, mango, lemon, papaya, and chickpea.
+India is also the fifth-largest producer of cattle and sheep, as well as the third-largest in fishing production in the world.
+The spices sector is also very pronounced, particularly the production of ginger, pepper and chilli.
+Food grain and horticulture production hit a record high in the July 2022 to June 2023 crop year: according to official data, final estimates for food grain output stood at a record 329.68 million tonnes, up 4% y-o-y and 30.8 million tonnes higher than the previous five years’ average.
+Meanwhile, the total production of rice in 2022-23 was estimated at a record 135.75 million tonnes (+4.8% y-o-y), while that of wheat stood at 110.55 million tonnes.

 The services sector is the most dynamic part of the Indian economy.
-It contributes to almost half of its GDP (48.8%), but it only employs 32.2% of its workforce.
+It contributes to almost half of GDP (48.4%), but it only employs 31% of the workforce.
+Key sectors include information technology and IT-enabled services (ITES), which have propelled India onto the global stage as a technology hub, with cities like Bangalore and Hyderabad emerging as major IT centres.
 The rapidly growing software sector has been boosting the export of services and modernising the Indian economy: the country has capitalised on its large educated English-speaking population to become a major exporter of IT services, business outsourcing services and software workers.
-Although the services sector was hit the hardest during the early days of the pandemic, it showed a steady recovery in 2021 as vaccination rates rose and people's mobility increased.
-The sector's recovery was mainly driven by customer-facing services and air cargo services.
+Additionally, the financial services industry, including banking, insurance, and capital markets, plays a crucial role in supporting economic growth and facilitating investment.
+India's healthcare sector is also rapidly expanding, driven by increasing demand for quality healthcare services.
+Furthermore, the education and hospitality sectors are experiencing growth, fueled by rising domestic and international demand.
+Emerging sectors include e-commerce, renewable energy, and digital entertainment.

 Breakdown of Economic Activity By Sector | Agriculture | Industry | Services |